yunfan/punyforth/README.md

 ### The syntax

 Forth has almost no syntax.
 It grabs tokens separated by whitespace, looks them up in a dictionary then executes either their compilation or interpretation semantic.
-If the token is not found in the dictionary, it tries to convert it to a number (everything in FORTH is either a word or a number).
+If the token is not found in the dictionary, it tries to convert it to a number (everything in Forth is either a word or a number).
 Because of the postfix notation there are no precedence rules and parentheses.
 Punyforth, unlike most other Forth systems, is case-sensitive.

 ### Extending the dictionary